earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 </div>

-The contents of the Packages file is a list of all available packages along with metadata from the `DEBIAN/control` file, and some hashes which can be used to validate the integrety of the package.
+The contents of the Packages file is a list of all available packages along with metadata from the `DEBIAN/control` file, and some hashes which can be used to validate the integrity of the package.

 Next we will create a Release file.
 Unfortunately `dpkg-scanpackages` does not create Release files.
 Some people use programs like `apt-ftparchive`;
 however in this example I'll cover an alternative to `apt-ftparchive` by using a small bash script.